If I Could Do It All Over Again, I'd Do It All Over You

-If I Could Do It All Over Again, I'd Do It All Over You is the second album by Canterbury scene band Caravan, released in September 1970.
-It was the predecessor to their best-known album In the Land of Grey and Pink (1971).
+If I Could Do It All Over Again, I'd Do It All Over You is the second album by Canterbury scene band Caravan, released on 4 September 1970.
 The album is representative of the Canterbury scene genre, featuring representative organ solos and melodic vocals typical of the band's style.
 The album was released on Decca Records, as was the title track as a single release.

 Background

-Caravan had released their debut album, Caravan in 1968, achieving some live success and had appeared on UK and German television in early 1969.
-Unfortunately, their label, Verve Records shut down their British operations and dropped the band.
+Caravan had released their debut album, Caravan, in 1969, achieving some live success and had appeared on UK and German television in early 1969.
+However, their label, Verve Records shut down their British operations and dropped the band.
 Guitarist Pye Hastings later recalled "that situation really left us in limbo".
 The band regrouped and continued performing live, eventually finding a manager Terry King.
-David Hitchcock, an employee of Decca Records' art department, saw the band perform at the London Lyceum and recommend that his boss, Hugh Mendl sign them.
+David Hitchcock, an employee of Decca Records' art department, saw the band perform at the London Lyceum and recommended that his boss, Hugh Mendl, sign them.

 Sessions for the album started at Tangerine Studios on Balls Pond Road, Dalston, London in September 1969, with the band self-producing and Robin Sylvester engineering.
 Hastings recalled that this caused problems, as every member of the band wanted his instrument to be louder than the others.
 The band recorded a few tracks, but these were abandoned while the band went out on tour, having become popular on the university circuit in Britain and Europe.
 They regrouped in February the following year and recorded the songs on the album mostly live onto 8-track tape.
-The highlight of the sessions was a fourteen-minute jazz-rock piece assembled from various sections contributed by the band, called "For Richard".
+The highlight of the sessions was a fourteen-minute jazz-rock piece assembled from various sections contributed by the band, called "Can't Be Long Now" (listed as "For Richard" in the 1973 live album Caravan and the New Symphonia).
 Keyboardist David Sinclair composed the basic structure, while bassist Richard Sinclair wrote the main tune.
 Hastings invited his brother Jimmy to guest on saxophone and flute, which would become a regular feature of Caravan's studio work.

-The album title and title track is a quote often attributed to Spike Milligan but equally possibly deriving from a bootlegged Bob Dylan song "All Over You" ("Well, if I had to do it all over again/Babe, I’d do it all over you"), later released on The Bootleg Series, Vol 9: The Witmark Demos: 1962-1964.

-The cover was shot in Holland Park, London and was photographed by David Jupe.
+The cover was photographed by David Jupe in Holland Park, London.